Bloomin’ Brands (NASDAQ:BLMN) Releases Q3 2021 Earnings Guidance

-Bloomin’ Brands (NASDAQ:BLMN) last announced its quarterly earnings results on Friday, July 30th.
-The restaurant operator reported $0.81 EPS for the quarter, beating the Zacks’ consensus estimate of $0.67 by $0.14.
-Bloomin’ Brands had a negative return on equity of 17.90% and a negative net margin of 1.75%.
-The firm had revenue of $1.08 billion for the quarter, compared to analyst estimates of $1.05 billion.
-During the same period last year, the firm posted ($0.74) earnings per share.
-The business’s revenue for the quarter was up 86.2% on a year-over-year basis.
-Equities research analysts expect that Bloomin’ Brands will post 2.2 EPS for the current fiscal year.
+Bloomin’ Brands (NASDAQ:BLMN) last released its earnings results on Thursday, July 29th.
+The restaurant operator reported $0.81 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.67 by $0.14.
+Bloomin’ Brands had a return on equity of 608.24% and a net margin of 3.28%.
+The firm had revenue of $1.08 billion during the quarter, compared to analyst estimates of $1.05 billion.
+During the same period in the prior year, the firm posted ($0.74) earnings per share.
+The business’s quarterly revenue was up 86.2% compared to the same quarter last year.
+Analysts anticipate that Bloomin’ Brands will post 2.81 EPS for the current fiscal year.

-In other news, COO Gregg Scarlett sold 135,929 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
-The stock was sold at an average price of $30.73, for a total transaction of $4,177,098.17.
-Following the completion of the sale, the chief operating officer now owns 65,189 shares in the company, valued at $2,003,257.97.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Insiders own 4.62% of the company’s stock.

 Bloomin’ Brands Company Profile